Electric motorsport: All-electric series

+Formula racing

 Formula E

 Formula E is the highest class of competition for electrically powered single-seater racing cars.
 The series was conceived in 2012, and the inaugural championship started in Beijing in September 2014.

 Since the 2020–21 season, the Formula E Championship has FIA World Championship status.

+Two-wheeler

-MotoE World Cup
+MotoE World Championship

-The MotoGP motorcycle world championship has an all-electric support series called MotoE World Cup since 2019.
+The MotoGP motorcycle world championship has an all-electric series called MotoE since 2019.

-The series has used the Energica Ego Corsa motorcycle from inception, manufactured by Energica Motor Company, but will change to Ducati from 2023.
+The series has used the Energica Ego Corsa motorcycle from inception, manufactured by Energica Motor Company, but changed to Ducati in 2023.

+ESkootr World Championship

+Electric Mountain Bike World Cup

+Electric mountain bike under cross-country and enduro categories, since 2023.

 Touring Car

 FIA ETCR – eTouring Car World Cup

-The FIA ETCR – eTouring Car World Cup (known as Pure ETCR during the 2021 season) is a touring car series for electric cars.
-It was announced ahead of the 2018 Geneva Motor Show by TCR promoter WSC Ltd. The inaugural season was held in 2021.
+The FIA ETCR – eTouring Car World Cup (known as Pure ETCR during the 2021 season) was a touring car series for electric cars.
+It ran for two seasons in 2021 and 2022, but then ended, with the promoter citing unresolvable differences among the various stakeholders concerning the sporting and regulatory format.

 STCC Scandinavia Touring Car Championship

 STCC is the first national touring car series for electric cars.
 It was announced in 2022.
-The inaugural season is held in 2023.
+The inaugural season was meant to be held in 2023, but was delayed due to production challenges.
+The first races are now intended for the 2024 season.
+The top 3 drivers from NXT Gen Cup were offered a test in the STCC prototype car in advance of the season.

+NXT Gen Cup

+NXT Gen Cup is an electric junior (ages 15 to 25) touring car championship that started in 2023.
+Founded by Fredrik Lestrup, former racing driver and owner of Lestrup Racing, the series developed a custom electric race car, the LRT NXT1, based on the Mini Cooper electric chassis.
+In 2023 the series completed 6 race weekends, with 4 in Sweden and two in Germany.
+In 2024 four of the six European races were planned to be held at FIA Formula E weekends, but those were later cancelled due to "unexpected constraints".
+The series features a push-to-pass feature where drivers receive additional power twice per race.
+The 2023 series champion was Elias Adestam.

+Offroad

 Extreme E

-Extreme E is an off-road racing series that uses electric SUVs to race in extremely remote parts of the world, such as the Amazon rainforest or the Arctic.
+Extreme E was an off-road racing series that was using electric SUVs to race in remote parts of the world, such as the Arabian desert or Greenland.
 The series was conceived in 2018, and the first event took place in April 2021.
+After its fourth season in 2024, Extreme E will be replaced by Extreme H, which uses hydrogen-powererd cars for a similar race format.

 Grand Tourer

 Electric GT Championship

-The FIA Electric GT Championship is a planned sports car racing series for electric grand tourers sanctioned by the Fédération Internationale de l'Automobile set to premiere in 2023.
+The FIA Electric GT Championship is a planned sports car racing series for electric grand tourers sanctioned by the Fédération Internationale de l'Automobile set to premiere in 2026.

 Rallycross

-Because of the short races, rallycross is well suited for electric vehicles.
+Because of the short races, and focus on acceleration, rallycross is well suited for electric vehicles.
 Several electric rallycross series exist already or are planned: